sef-computin/mouse-walker/README.md

 # mouse-walker
-Small program for preventing sleep mode
+Small program for moving mouse pointer and preventing sleep mode.

+Inspired by Mousewalk by Catalyst-42 (https://github.com/Catalyst-42/Mousewalk).

+Uses Linux uinput kernel module to create virtual mouse device and move it across the screen.
+Press ESCAPE (only works with main keyboard) to stop program.